Exam day

 - all other belongings (for example, bags)

 Clinical assessment equipment is provided at each station.
-You cannot bring your own equipment or aids into the assessment area unless you were granted special consideration before the exam.
+You can't bring your own equipment or aids into the assessment area unless you were granted special consideration before the exam.

 During the exam, all mobile phones, smart watches, electronic devices etc must be switched off and placed in your bag.
 Your bag will be securely stored on-site.
 If you’re found with one of these devices on you during the exam, an incident report will be completed, you’ll be automatically disqualified and immediately escorted out of the venue.